The Principals

 You really need to trust me on this.

 Monitor one on the left shows me a set of static images, representations of the staged sample on its three axes.
-It’s a wafer, only four or five atoms top to bottom, but no real detail.
+It’s a wafer, only five or six atoms top to bottom, but no real detail.
 It’s quite a bit larger than I’d expected.

 Screen two offers an expanded view from the probe poised above the first layer.